dbursztynowski/5gc/open5gs/README.txt

 $

 ---------------
-NOTE: to enabler metrics, above file should be updated as below:
+NOTE: to enable metrics, above file should be updated as below:

 $ cat 5gSA-values-enable-metrics.yaml
 hss: